newdexterity/Open-Biomanual-Manipulation-System/Software/Arduino_ESP32/README.md

 ## Notes

-Software serial for dynamixel - for rs485, remember to change Hardwareserial to softwareserial
+Software serial for dynamixel - for rs485, remember to change Hardwareserial to softwareserial in the library